marlan777/hello-world/README.md

 # hello-world
-Tial Using Git Using Hello-World Sample
+Trial Using Git Using Hello-World Sample.

+This is the first time I Seriuously using Git